Understanding Decentralized Systems: Peer-to-Peer (P2P) vs. Peer-to-Lead, Peer-to-Learn, Peer-to-Master

 1. The Paxos Consensus Protocol

-Introduced in 1989, Paxos was the first protocols designed to achieve consensus in an asynchronous network, using proposers, acceptors, and learners to focus on state machine replication for fault tolerance.
+Introduced in 1989, Paxos was the first protocol designed to achieve consensus in an asynchronous network, using proposers, acceptors, and learners to focus on state machine replication for fault tolerance.
 It is built on three core roles:

 Each round accepts only one value or one transaction by majority vote, enabling consensus without a fixed leader.
 However, delays may occur if proposals conflict or a majority is not reached.
 Variants such as Multi-Paxos and Raft address these issues by introducing a stable, elected leader to optimize sequential rounds.